-From \eqref{eq:V1}, it can be seen that at each state $(i,h), \, i > 0$, a user needs to consider three factors before making the decision: the value of next state $(i-1,h)$ or $(i-1,h+1)$, the probability to go to that state, and the probability to remain in the current state.
+From \eqref{eq:V1}, it can be seen that at each state $(i,h), \, i > 0$, a customer needs to consider three factors before making the decision: the value of next state $(i-1,h)$ or $(i-1,h+1)$, the probability to go to that state, and the probability to remain in the current state.

-Next, we select the parameter settings in the region in Figure \ref{fig:Optimalan3} where $00{*}|10|0$ is the optimal strategy, and set $\Delta = (3\lambda_h+3\lambda_l+\mu_h+\mu_l)$.
-Also, since $V(i,h)$ is a relative value, we can arbitrarily select a state, fix its relative value, and calculate relative values for other states.
+Now we select the parameter settings in the region in Figure \ref{fig:Optimalan3} where $00{*}|10|0$ is the optimal strategy, and set $\Delta = (3\lambda_h+3\lambda_l+\mu_h+\mu_l)$.
+Also, since $V(i,h)$ is a relative value, we can arbitrarily select a state, fix its relative value and calculate relative values for other states.
 Here we set $V(3,0) = 0$.
 Since $\left({I}(t), H(t)\right)$ is a Markov decision process, Equation \eqref{eq:V1} can be solved by methods such as value iteration or policy iteration.
 Here we solve it in a different way.
-Since we already know from the previous calculation that $000|10|0$ is the optimal strategy, we use it to easily compute the relative functions $V(i,h)$ as solving a set of $6$ linear equations (with $V(3,0) = 0$), and then verify that $000|10|0$ is optimal.
+Since we already know from the previous calculation that $000|10|0$ is the optimal strategy, we use it to easily compute the relative functions $V(i,h)$ given the strategy is $000|10|0$, by solving a set of 6 linear equations (with $V(3,0) = 0$), and then verify that $000|10|0$ is optimal.

-Table \ref{tab:V} represents the relative function values and the optimal efficiency calculated for one numerical experiment.
+Table \ref{tab:V} represents the relative function values and the optimal system efficiency calculated for one numerical experiment.
 The decisions for states $(3,0)$, $(2,1)$ and $(2,0)$ and the states' relative values are depicted in Figure \ref{fig:Decision}.
-It can be seen that $V(1,0) = 0.98321 > 0.5986 = V(1,1)$.
-However, when the transition of the process scaled by $\Delta$ happens, the probability to go to state $(1,0)$ and to remain in the current state is $0.0482$ and $0.9518$, respectively if $a(2,0) = 0$.
-The probability to go to state $(1,1)$ and to remain in the current state is $0.3078$ and $0.6922$, respectively if $a(2,0) = 1$.
+It can be seen that $V(1,0) = 0.9821 > 0.5986 = V(1,1)$.
+However, the probabilities to go to state $(1,0)$ and remain in the current state are $0.0482$ and $0.9518$, respectively if $a(2,0) = 0$.
+The probabilities to go to state $(1,1)$ and remain in the current state are $0.3078$ and $0.6922$, respectively, if $a(2,0) = 1$.
 Although $V(1,0) > V(1,1)$,

-That is, $R_0(2,0) < R_1(2,0)$.
-Also, it can be checked that $R_0(i,h) > R_1(i,h)$ for the other states, so $000|10|0$ is optimal.
+It can be checked that $R_0(i,h) > R_1(i,h)$ for the other states, so $000|10|0$ is optimal.
 Of course, $S^*$ equals what we obtained from the steady-state probabilities.
-Note that there may be more than one strategy resulting in the same efficiency.
-From our numerical experiments, $00|1|10|0$ does not satisfy Equation \eqref{eq:V1} because it prescribes a non-optimal choice for a transient state, but it still results in the same efficiency as $000|10|0$ and is therefore also optimal.
+As explained earlier, there may be more than one strategy that results in the same system efficiency.
+From our numerical experiments, $001|10|0$ does {\it not} satisfy Equation \eqref{eq:V1} because it prescribes a non-optimal choice for a transient state, but it still results in the same system efficiency as $000|10|0$ and is therefore also optimal.